 Combining his experience in games, business, academia, management and leadership, Jens is responsible for representing and growing the IGEA’s development members by providing them a voice to government and industry, act as the interface between the Australian video game development industry and IGEA and work close with state, territory and commonwealth departments and agencies to the benefit of the industry.

 Jens is also active in the development space; he is involved in a gamification project that aims to engage students of low socioeconomic status with tertiary education which has received an AU$50k grant from Optus as part of the Future Makers grant.

-Director of Operations and Projects
+Director of Industry Development and Programs

 Alongside Raelene Knowles, Sav Co-Chairs the IGEA IDEA (Inclusion, Diversity, Equality and Accessibility) Working Group, and works hard producing events, resources and assistance in this field.

-Sav’s specialty lies in narrative design, having won awards both locally and internationally for his games.
+Sav’s background lies in narrative design, having won awards both locally and internationally for his games.
 He also has a long history within LGBTQIA+ advocacy, and has delivered a number of talks about inclusion in the games industry.

 His work focuses on three key aspects: Representation, empathy and education.
 These aspects move through all he does, from management, to events, to writing.